 Claims incurred are in line with the level of the previous year.

-The resulting net collection was positive by € 495 million and the total Assets Under Management (AUM) increased also due to the performance of the internal funds.
+The resulting net collection was positive by €443 million while the total Assets Under Management (AUM) decreased due to the negative performance of the internal funds.

 A.3 Performance from investment activities